 - i.
-To analyse role of manufacturing sector in economic transformation and economic growth of the country; - ii.
-To analyse the structural change of manufacturing and sources of its growth in Bangladesh; - iii.
-To analyse pattern of manufacturing employment and manufactured exports in Bangladesh; - iv.
-To analyse the status of competitive performance of manufacturing and identify the important products enjoying comparative advantage for future growth; - v.
+To analyse the role of manufacturing sector in economic transformation and economic growth of Bangladesh; - ii.
+To analyse the structural change of manufacturing and sources of its growth; - iii.
+To analyse pattern of manufacturing employment and manufactured exports; - iv.
+To analyse the status of competitive performance of manufacturing and identify the important products enjoying comparative advantage for future growth: - v.
 To review the challenges and strategic options for development of manufacturing in Bangladesh.